There are many beautiful places to visit in Colombia.

 Barichara is the best place in Colombia to try the hormigas culonas – literally “big ass ants.”
 Finally, it’s the starting point of the Camino Real, a long stone trail used by the Guane indigenous to walk through the Chicamocha Canyon and to Guane.
 It takes about 3 hours to complete the walk.

-PRACTICAL INFORMATION: Barichara can be reached by bus from San Gil (about 1 hour) or you can visit during mountain biking trips across the Chicamocha Canyon.
+Barichara can be reached by bus from San Gil (about 1 hour), or you can visit during mountain biking trips across the Chicamocha Canyon.

 *Contributed by Claire Sturzaker, Tales of a Backpacker

-PRACTICAL INFORMATION: To get to Guadalupe you can also take a bus from Bogota towards Bucaramanga and get off at Oiba.
+To get to Guadalupe, you can also take a bus from Bogota towards Bucaramanga and get off at Oiba.
 From here, jeeps shuttle locals and visitors to Guadalupe every couple of hours.
 It takes a while to get there, but it is definitely worth the effort!

 Villa de Leyva

-PRACTICAL INFORMATION: Villa de Leyva can be reached by bus from Bogota (160 km, between 3 and 3.5 hours) and San Gil (about 4 hours).
+Villa de Leyva can be reached by bus from Bogota (160 km or 99.5 miles, between 3 and 3.5 hours) and San Gil (about 4 hours).
 You can go there on day trips from Bogotà, in which case you are definitely better off with a guided tour such as this one.

 Make sure to read my post A Concise Guide To Villa De Leyva, Colombia.

-If you happen to be in town on a Sunday, head to Carrera Septima, which you will completely close to traffic, and people go around by bike, inline skates and simply jog.
+If you happen to be in town on a Sunday, head to Carrera Septima, which is completely close to traffic, and people go around by bike or inline skates and simply jog.

-TIP: To make the most of Bogota, consider joining a guided tour such as this Bogota full day grand city tour.
+To make the most of Bogota, consider joining a guided tour such as this Bogota full-day grand city tour.

 *Contributed by Stefan Arestis, Nomadic Boys

 When it comes to food, Medellin has some top restaurants to check out.
 The main staple to try here is “Bandeja Paisa”.
 It is not only one of the most famous traditional Colombian foods but also particularly popular in Medellin, where it originates.
-It is a calorific platter which includes avocado, rice, beefsteak, fried plantains, fried pork crackling and a fried egg!
+It is a calorific platter that includes avocado, rice, beefsteak, fried plantains, fried pork crackling, and a fried egg!

-PRACTICAL INFORMATION: Medellin is well connected to the rest of Colombia by bus and by plane.
-It’s airport is Jose Cordova International Airport.
+Medellin is well connected to the rest of Colombia by bus and by plane.
+Its airport is Jose Cordova International Airport.

 Guatapé and La Pedra del Peñol